Skip to main content

 Age-related hormonal decline is an expected and gradual modulation of this system.
 Consider it a pre-programmed down-regulation.
 As we age, the central command centers in the brain, the hypothalamus and pituitary gland, may send out signals with less frequency or amplitude.

 Concurrently, the target glands, like the testes, ovaries, or thyroid, may become less responsive to those signals.
-This process, often referred to by terms like menopause in women or andropause in men, and for the axis, is typically a slow, progressive change.
+This process, often referred to by terms like menopause in women or andropause in men, and somatopause for the growth hormone axis, is typically a slow, progressive change.
 The body adapts to this new, lower-tempo hormonal environment over years, sometimes decades.
 The changes are systemic, affecting the entire organism in a coordinated, albeit sometimes unwelcome, manner.

 The natural aging process involves a gradual and expected recalibration of the body’s hormonal communication network over time.

 This gradual dimming of hormonal output is a fundamental aspect of the human aging process.
-For instance, in men begin a slow decline from around the age of 30.
+For instance, testosterone levels in men begin a slow decline from around the age of 30.
 In women, ovarian production of estrogen and progesterone fluctuates and ultimately ceases around menopause.

 Similarly, the secretion of growth hormone, which is vital for tissue repair and maintaining body composition, lessens with each passing decade for everyone.
 These are observable, well-documented physiological trends.
 They represent the system’s adaptation to a different phase of life, a change in the biological blueprint itself.
 The symptoms that arise from this process, like changes in body composition or energy levels, tend to emerge gradually, becoming more noticeable over a long period.